lsolesen/optimafootball-com-jekyll/_posts/2022-12-10-11-years-abroad-in-a-complex-world.md

 I feel rich in experiences!

-And I'm privileged to continue my career across the world together with Right To Dream (<https://madsdavidsen.com/daily%20life/joining-right-to-dream-as-group-head-of-football/>)
+And I'm privileged to continue my career across the world together with Right To Dream.
+[Read more here](/daily-life/joining-right-to-dream-as-group-head-of-football/).

 I think my humble advise would be: Do it!
 Go ahead.
 Explore.
 Lean.
 Grow.
 Keep an open mindset and be curious.
 The world is a very complex place.
 Don’t judge others.
 Try to understand others with their perspective at eye.
 We can all learn from each other if we bring the right mindset when exploring.